 We are a United States-based company with research facilities in San Diego, California and, through our contractual relationship with BioDuro-Sundia, a provider of preclinical development services, in Beijing, China.
-Since the commencement of our operations, we have focused substantially all of our resources on conducting research and development activities, including drug discovery, preclinical studies and clinical trials of our product candidates, including the ongoing Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin, establishing and maintaining our intellectual property portfolio, manufacturing clinical and research material through third parties, hiring personnel, establishing product development and commercialization collaborations with third parties, raising capital and providing general and administrative support for these operations.
+Since the commencement of our operations, we have focused substantially all of our resources on conducting research and development activities, including drug discovery, preclinical studies and clinical trials of our product candidates, including the ongoing Phase 2 clinical trials of mecbotamab vedotin and ozuriftamab vedotin and our Phase 1 clinical trial of BA3071, establishing and maintaining our intellectual property portfolio, manufacturing clinical and research material through third parties, hiring personnel, establishing product development and commercialization collaborations with third parties, raising capital and providing general and administrative support for these operations.
 Since 2014, such research and development activities have exclusively related to the research, development, manufacture and Phase 1 and Phase 2 clinical testing of our CAB antibody-based product candidates and the strengthening of our proprietary CAB technology platform and pipeline.

 We have incurred significant losses to date.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our current and future product candidates.
-Our net loss was \$24.3 million and \$18.7 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$210.6 million.
+Our net losses were \$25.8 million and \$78.9 million for the three and nine months ended September 30, 2022, respectively, compared to \$22.9 million and \$72.0 million for three and nine months ended September 30, 2021, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$265.3 million.
 These losses have resulted primarily from costs incurred in connection with research and development activities and general and administrative costs associated with our operations.
 We do not expect to generate meaningful revenue from product sales for the foreseeable future, and we expect to continue to incur significant operating expenses for the foreseeable future due to the cost of research and development, including identifying and designing product candidates and conducting preclinical studies and clinical trials, and the regulatory approval process for our product candidates.
-We expect our expenses, and the potential for losses, to increase substantially as we conduct clinical trials of our lead product candidates and seek to expand our pipeline.
+We expect our expenses, and the potential for losses, to increase as we conduct clinical trials of our lead product candidates and seek to expand our pipeline.